-Cheonwangbong-class landing ship tanks (LSTs) are the next-generation landing craft being built for the Republic of Korea Navy (ROKN).
+Cheonwangbong-class landing ship tanks (LSTs) are next-generation landing craft built for the Republic of Korea Navy (ROKN).
 The LSTs succeed Go Jun Bong Class (LST-1) ships.

 Under the second phase (LST-II), Cheonwangbong (686), the first LST in Cheonwangbong-class, was built by Hanjin Heavy Industries and Construction (HHIC).
 It was launched in September 2013 and commissioned in November 2014.

 The third LST in class, Yilchulbong (688), was launched by HHI in October 2016.
-It is scheduled to be delivered to the ROK Navy in late-2017.
+It was scheduled to be delivered to the ROKN in late-2017.

-HHI was also contracted to build the fourth LST-II class ship in November 2015.
-The vessel will be delivered to the ROK by the end of 2018.
+HHI was also contracted to build a fourth LST-II class ship in November 2015.
+The vessel will be delivered to the ROKN by the end of 2018.

-The vessels can support a range of missions such as the transportation of troops, supplies and heavy equipment, as well as landing of military forces to remote areas that have no port infrastructure.
+The vessels can support a range of missions, such as the transportation of troops, supplies and heavy equipment, as well as the landing of military forces to remote areas with no port infrastructure.

 Design and dimensions of Cheonwangbong-class LST

-Cheonwangbong-class LSTs are designed to cater the requirements of modern amphibious and transport missions.
-The vessels integrate bullet-proof facilities, fire-proof bulkhead, and stealth features for increased survivability during operations.
+Cheonwangbong-class LSTs are designed to cater for the requirements of modern amphibious and transport missions.
+The vessels integrate bullet-proof facilities, fire-proof bulkhead and stealth features for increased survivability during operations.

-Cheonwangbong has an overall length of 127m, a beam of 19.4m, and a draught of 5.4m.
+Cheonwangbong has an overall length of 127m, beam of 19.4m and draught of 5.4m.
 The full load displacement of the ship is 7,140t.

-The LST is manned by a crew of 130 and can accommodate up to 300 fully equipped infantrymen, two tanks, eight amphibious assault vehicles (AAVs), field and Gatling guns, as well as a variety of vehicles.
+The LST is manned by a crew of 130 and can accommodate up to 300 fully equipped infantrymen, two tanks, eight amphibious assault vehicles (AAVs), a variety of vehicles, and field and Gatling guns,

 The landing ship features a flight deck on the stern of the hull.
 The deck can handle the operations of up to two helicopters.
 The embarked helicopters ensure uninterrupted airborne and seaborne ship-to-coast transport capability.